Rule of Rose: Plot

+Jennifer also earns a promotion to the second lowest rank, which requires demoting Amanda in her place and taking part in the punishment ritual against her.

-Jennifer is suddenly taken off the airship by a suicidal man, Gregory Wilson, and follows him into the basement of his home.
-She discovers a stuffed bear, storybooks, and letters between Wendy and a boy named Joshua, who address each other "Princess" and "Prince" respectively.
-Wendy rescues Jennifer after taking Gregory's gun to prevent him from committing suicide, and trades a rose-shaped brooch for Jennifer's stuffed bear.
-Back on the airship, the club is in a state of emergency trying to find the stolen stuffed bear.
-Amanda is revealed to be the thief, but frames Jennifer for stealing it.
-The Aristocrats attack Jennifer, who wakes up back at the orphanage where all the children from the airship are present, but they either ignore or harass her, except for Wendy.
-Jennifer learns that herself and Brown are wanted as the monthly gift.
-She follows a bloody trail to the attic and discovers Brown's corpse in the bloody sack.
-Wendy approaches Jennifer, revealing herself to be the Princess of the Red Rose.
-Outraged, Jennifer slaps Wendy and throws away her brooch, denouncing the Aristocrats and herself for not standing up to them.
-Wendy departs, humiliated.
+After finishing all of the storybooks and through them recalling part of the oath she had made, Jennifer is kidnapped from the airship by a suicidal man named Gregory, and is left in a rose garden.
+Jennifer follows him into the basement of his home, where she is trapped.
+She discovers a stuffed bear, more handmade storybooks, and letters between Wendy and a boy named Joshua, who address each other as "Princess" and "Prince" respectively.
+Wendy appears at the basement window and rescues Jennifer, and also steals Gregory's gun to prevent him from committing suicide.
+Before re-boarding the airship from the rose garden, Wendy trades Jennifer a rose-shaped brooch for the stuffed bear, and names it Joshua.

+Back on the airship, the club is in a state of emergency trying to find the stolen stuffed bear, which acts as their Prince.
+They promise a red crayon, which is a token of membership in the Aristocracy, to anyone who finds the bear.
+Jennifer recovers the bear from Amanda, but when Jennifer presents the bear at the altar, she learns that Amanda has framed her for stealing it, out of jealousy for having been demoted earlier.
+The Aristocrats brutally attack Jennifer, and Jennifer wakes up back at the orphanage with a broken red crayon.

+All the Aristocrats from the airship are present, but they all either ignore or harass her, except for Wendy, who is the sole orphan that remains friendly towards her.
+After informing Jennifer of an important club meeting, both Wendy and Brown disappear.
+From the harassment, Jennifer learns that herself and Brown are wanted as the monthly gift.
+In an attempt to rescue Brown, she follows a bloody trail to the attic and discovers Brown's corpse within the bloody sack at the club altar.
+The Aristocrats emerge to taunt Jennifer, and Wendy reveals that she is Princess of the Red Rose and had ordered Brown's death.
+Outraged, Jennifer slaps Wendy and throws away her brooch.
+She denounces the Aristocrats and herself for not standing up to them.
+Wendy runs away from the orphanage in a humiliated rage.

-Without a leader, the orphans elect Jennifer as their new Princess, but before she can decline, they see Wendy outside and leave to chase her away.
-Jennifer then follows their screams and encounters Wendy, disguised as the Prince and leading Stray Dog.
-Wendy confesses to having Brown killed out of jealousy and reveals that she manipulated Gregory into becoming Stray Dog and used him to massacre the Aristocrats by disguising herself as his son Joshua.
-Before she is killed by Gregory, Wendy gives Jennifer the gun to stop Gregory, but he asks for the gun and shoots himself instead.
+Without a leader, and abandoned by any adults in charge, the Aristocrats elect Jennifer as their new Princess.
+Before she can decline, the orphans see Wendy outside and leave to chase her away.
+Shortly afterward, Jennifer hears their screams and follows them outside, where the missing Prince is leading Stray Dog and killing the Aristocrats.
+The Prince reveals to Jennifer than he is actually Wendy in disguise, and she admits to Jennifer that in order to get revenge, Wendy conspired to make the story of Stray Dog come true, and forced Gregory to become it by pretending to be his son, Joshua, in order to manipulate him to massacre all of the orphans.
+Distressed by the reality of her actions, she gives Jennifer the stolen gun so she can stop Gregory, and is then killed.
+When Gregory sees Jennifer, he asks 'Joshua' to give him the gun, and shoots himself instead.